Hyperbolic triangulations and discrete random graphs: Discrete hyperbolic random graphs

-It is known that, for correctly chosen values of $n$, $R$, $T$ and $\alpha$, the parameters of hyperbolic random graph, such as its degree distribution and clustering coefficient, are similar to those of real world scale-free networks \cite{gugelman}.
-We can also embed real world scale-free networks into the hyperbolic plane using the maximum likelihood (MLE) method, that is, for a graph $H$ representing a real world scale-free network we can find a mapping $\map:V(H) \ra \bbH^2$ which predicts the edges as accurately as possible.

-{\bf DHRG model.} In our model, we map vertices $v \in V(H)$ not to points in the continuous hyperbolic plane, but to the vertices of our uniform hyperbolic triangular grid $G$, i.e., $\map:V(H) \ra V(G)$.
+In our model, we map vertices $v \in V(H)$ not to points in the continuous hyperbolic plane, but to the vertices of our RGHT $G$, i.e., $\map:V(H) \ra V(G)$.
 The density function $f(r)$ from the HRG model cannot be reproduced exactly, but we can use $f(r) = {\alpha e^{\alpha r}}/(e^{\alpha r}-1)$, which is a very good approximation (it only slightly changes the low probability of placing a vertex very close to the center).
-To approximate this in our grid, we choose $m(v)$ such that $\dist_0(m(v))=d$ with probability proportional to $e^{d\alpha}$.
-The exact vertex $\map(v)$ is then chosen uniformly from $R_d(G)$.
-The formula for edge probability remains the same, except that we are using the grid distance now.